 Mark is a physician assistant practicing in outpatient internal medicine and urgent care in Connecticut.
 He graduated from the Yale University Physician Associate Program in 2015 and earned his MPH from Southern Connecticut State University in 2015.
 He was recognized among his peers at Yale as a Paul Ambrose Scholar and PAEA Future Educator Fellow, and at SCSU where he won the Kay Keiser Valedictorian Award.
 He also published 3 peer reviewed journal articles while at Yale, one of which determined the knowledge and perceptions of PAs among undergraduate students, and served as the student representative to the Connecticut Association of Physician Assistants from Yale.
 He enjoys sports, writing, and hiking.

-The book is currently on sale in paperback through Amazon
+The book is currently on sale for about $40 bucks through Amazon

 View all posts in this series